Cherreads

 The rusted gate creaked as he pushed it open.
 A few chickens scattered across the courtyard, clucking lazily.
 The sweet scent of tamarind drifted from a neighbor's window, mixing with the faint scent of dust and earth.

-As he stepped inside the courtyard, something small and white darted across his path.
+As he stepped inside the courtyard, and reached near the stairs, something small and white darted across his path.

 He stopped.